oumaimare1/StartupApp/README.md

 4. templates & static - This folders contains the HTML & CSS templates to allow user to enter employee detail and displays the predicted startup profit.

 ## Part 1 - Create A Basic Flask App
+Create an API to send data and make predictions with my model

 1. Clone this repo to your desktop, and install all the dependencies :
 ```
 install -r requirements.txt